 , the Shakespeare in Yosemite film.
 She is working as a scholar-artist to write a UROC-H

 research project on electronic music, accessibility, and theatre, and academic publishers are already interested in her work.
 She is the July 2020 featured student of the month

 for SSHA and featured

 by UC Merced's communicatins team in 2021.

 • Samantha Shapiro, '20, begins a Masters in Public Health in Environmental Health Solutions program at University of North Carolina, Billings, in Fall 2021.
 Alejandra Salgado, '19, was admitted to the University of Washington Masters of Educational Policy program, which she will begin in Fall 2021.

-• Through the UROC-H program, Ying Wei (Anna) Zhang, '22, is conducting research in summer 2020 and 2021 on the role theatre can play in the fight for environmental justice.
-She is interviewing theatre directors and scholars from around the world and helping to create the EarthShakes alliance, a global consortium of theatres committed to foregrounding ecology in their plays.
+• Through the UROC-H program, Ying Wei (Anna) Zhang, '22, conducted research in summesr 2020 and 2021 on the role theatre can play in the fight for environmental justice.
+She interviewed theatre directors and scholars from around the world and helping to create the EarthShakes alliance, a global consortium of theatres committed to foregrounding ecology in their plays.

 • Natalie Robertson, '18, and Bias Collins, '19, are pursuing PhDs in English at UC Davis and in Literature and Disability at UC San Diego, respectively.

 • Shawna Lin Murdock, '17, was hired by Yosemite National Park after graduation and now works in the legal profession in San Francisco.